RWKV/RWKV-cpp-node/README.md

 # RWKV.cpp NodeJS bindings

-Arguably the easiest way to get RWKV.cpp running on node.js.
+Arguably the easiest way to get RWKV.cpp running on node.js

+This project exists both as a CLI tool
+And as a usable nodejs library

 **World model is not yet supported**